 What Can Consumer Credit Counseling Organizations Do to Avoid Claims Against their Bond?

-To avoid claims on against their bond, consumer credit counseling organizations in North Carolina must adhere to the following guidelines:
+To avoid claims on against their bond, consumer credit counseling organizations in North Dakota must adhere to the following guidelines:

 - Do not engage in any acts of fraud